close up detailed image of snowflake

 Condenser

 The condenser works by condensing the refrigerant.
 The refrigerant entering the condenser is hot and pressurised.
-The condenser then cools the refrigerant by converting it into a liquid state.
+This heat must be ejected from the equipment, which is why the back of refrigeration will be warm and emit heat.
+The condenser cools the refrigerant by converting it into a liquid state.

 There are three types of condensers.